songgz/wiz-teleport/README.md

 3. Create an WizTeleport manifest file

    WizTeleport uses a manifest file to define hosts.
+Wiz-Teleport reads a list or group from Inventory.yml and can operate these controlled nodes or hosts simultaneously and concurrently, just like Ansible.
 Create a file called inventory.yml that looks like this:
    ```yaml
    # inventory.yml
    ---